Huy Hòa

 What can cause a rash behind the ear?

 Itching behind the ears can cause redness, swelling, itching, and flaking of the skin.
 These symptoms can range from annoying to severe.
-These are the most common causes of a behind-the-ear rash.
+Below is detailed information on the most common causes of rashes behind the ears.

 Contact dermatitis